githubEdit

 If a game has a native Linux port, you should use that instead of running it through Proton, as the native version usually performs better.
 If the native version doesn’t work well for you, then you can try running it through Proton.

-Adding Non-Steam Games to Steam:
+Adding Non-Steam Games:

 Go to Games > Add a Non-Steam Game to My Library and browse to the game’s executable to add it.
 If the game is installed using Lutris or other launchers, you can usually play it through Steam without doing anything extra.